anushkakda/Azure-App-Service-Availability/README.md

 The number of instances of the App Service infer the number of VMs on which the App Service is running.

-App Services is a **_Platform as a Service offering_**, where both the Cloud Service Provider and the Consumer share responsibility and accountability.
+App Services is a **_Platform as a Service_** offering, where both the Cloud Service Provider and the Consumer share responsibility and accountability.
 The CSP (in this case Azure) manages the platform, the OS upgrades and load balancing.
 This leaves the consumer with more room to focus on the application and data.

 <br />
 <br />